 Although white blood cells are crucial for the body’s immune response, they normally make up around only 0.2% of the total blood cells.
 An elevated white blood cell count, also called leukocytosis, can indicate a range of health problems such as infection or a blood or bone marrow disorder.

 As with all blood count reference ranges, what is considered a high white blood cell count varies from one laboratory to another and depends upon both the laboratory equipment in use and the demography of the population.
 Reference ranges for laboratories are calculated statistically, based on what is ‘normal’ for the population they serve.

-However, for adults, typically any value above around 11,000 white blood cells per microlitre of blood is considered an elevated white blood cell count.
+However, for adults, typically any value above around 11,000 white blood cells per microliter of blood is considered an elevated white blood cell count.

 Causes of an elevated white blood cell count include infection, abnormalities in the bone marrow, smoking, chronic lung disease, immune disorders, inflammatory or allergic reactions or even physical and emotional stress.